Last Updated on April 6, 2019

 Afternoon Tea is a London tradition.
 Behind the story is a little bit of London Society of course and the origin of tea as a meal stems from fashion and snobbery.
 During the 1800s it became increasingly popular in London to have dinner later in the evening as a way of showing that you could afford to light your dining room at night.
 Fashion isn’t always comfortable – dining so late meant that one of Society’s prominent figures began to complain about feeling faint and hungry.

-Anna Russell, The Duchess of Bedford, began by inviting her friends to share tea and a light refreshment at her home, Woburn Abbey.
+Anna Russell, The Duchess of Bedford, began by inviting her friends to share tea and light refreshments at her home, Woburn Abbey.
 When she returned to London she introduced ‘Afternoon Tea’ and it became an increasingly fashionable ritual amongst Society ladies of the time.
 Now, any visit to London or special occasion is an excuse to indulge in a luxurious afternoon tea.
 And, there are plenty of options available with afternoon teas to suit all budgets and with some quirky options if you are looking for something completely different.

 Here are a few of our favourites and why we love them.
 Mostly in London, but we’ve included a few others that we’ve come across on our travels.
 And, as it’s afternoon tea week next week (13th – 19th August 2018), you’ve got the perfect excuse to try for yourself!